Phuker/multi-tldr/Readme.md

 ### Differences with `lord63/tldr.py`

 - No need to use `tldr find xxxxxx` or alias to `tldr find`, just type `tldr xxxxxx` ([related issue](https://github.com/lord63/tldr.py/issues/47))
+- No need to rebuild index, or generate `index.json` file.
 - Support display multi repo and multi platform at the same time.
-You can create your private tldr pages repo.
+You can create your own private tldr pages repo.
 - Render `{{` and `}}` ([related issue](https://github.com/lord63/tldr.py/issues/25))
 - Config file format `YAML` --> `JSON`, because I hate `YAML`.
+- Support tlgr pages in other languages, by specify `repo_directory` dir path to the `pages/` level.
 - Drop support for Python 2.

 ## Install